 ePower acts as the middleman between business, politicians, the authorities, and the scientific community.
 Its activities focus on the following three key areas:

-Stakeholder management: Sessions on topical ICT issues are held four times a year.
+Stakeholder management: Sessions on topical ICT issues are held two times a year.
 For these round-table talks, ePower gathers representatives from the worlds of politics, business, the relevant authorities and the scientific community.

 Lobbying projects: Current political ICT issues and the concerns of the ICT industry are discussed on a regular basis by what is known as the "core team"; ePower's operational managers.
 These issues and concerns are addressed and, where necessary, taken to the national or cantonal parliaments in the form of motions or appeals.